 We celebrate Independence Day to honor the adoption of the Declaration of Independence on July 4, 1776.
 As Americans, we have the right to freedom of religion, speech, press, and the Internet.

 According to a recent report from Google, nearly all website owners rely solely on Google’s Safe Browsing program to alert them when their site has been hacked.
-The report, released this month titled “Remedying Web Hijacking: Notification Effectiveness and Webmaster Comprehension,” concludes that only 6% of webmasters discovered an infection via proactive monitoring for suspicious activity.
+The report concludes that only 6% of webmasters discovered an infection via proactive monitoring for suspicious activity.
 That’s alarming.

 Consumers have endless choices of where to shop this holiday season and your store – whether brick & mortar or online— must stand out.
 A well-designed, easy to use website is critical in cutting through the clutter to attract holiday shoppers and drive them to make a purchases.
 Unfortunately, the same features that improve user experience and retain customers can leave your website vulnerable to a cyber attack and pose a significant threat to your business.